*Macaroni, Virginia Style, January 26

 Meringue, What to Have for Dinner, p 45

 4 tablespoons granulated sugar

-Beat whites of eggs until very stiff and add sugar, gradually, continuing the beatin; then add flavoring
+Beat whites of eggs until very stiff and add sugar, gradually, continuing the beating; then add flavoring.

 Meringue II, The Boston Cooking-School Cook Book, p.
 480